 As the UK's biggest land owner, we look after a lot of nature and wildlife.
 We strive to maintain our land as an environment that supports a rich diversity of life.

-Our nature expert has over 50 years experience of butterflying and enjoying the great outdoors.
-Learn more about Matthew Oates and his passion for nature, wildlife and working at the Trust.
+Butterfly expert, Matthew Oates, has over 50 years experience of butterflying and enjoying the great outdoors.
+Learn more about Matthew and his passion for nature, wildlife and volunteering with the National Trust.